elkrojo/whiskey-drop/README.md

 ### <u>HTML</u>
 Structure put in place with HTML.
 ### <u>Bootstrap</u>
-Bootstrap library used to implement tasteful aesthetic presentation.
+Bootstrap library used to implement tasteful aesthetic presentation and functionality.
 <hr>

 ## Description